univapay/univapay-java-sdk/README.en.md

 ## More

-For more details on the Univapay API, check the [Javadocs](https://www.javadoc.io/doc/com.univapay/univapay-java-sdk/0.0.2) or the [API Docs](https://docs.univapay.com).
+For more details on the UnivaPay API, check the [Javadocs](https://www.javadoc.io/doc/com.univapay/univapay-java-sdk/0.0.2) or the [API Docs](https://docs.univapay.com).